 Key Points about Pancreatic Cancer

-- Imaging tests, biopsy and/or blood tests are used to diagnose pancreatic cancer.
+- Doctors use imaging tests, biopsy, blood tests and physical exams to diagnose pancreatic cancer.

 Pancreatic cancer causes